16 Things to Never Do at the Gym

 Don’t make the locker room public

 There’s really no need to catch up with your boyfriend on video chat while you’re touching up your makeup in the locker room.
 Please move this to the top of your list of things to never do at the gym, says Eve Dawes, a NASM-certified trainer, and yoga, spin, and Zumba instructor.
 “Do not FaceTime in the locker room.
 We are trying to shower and get changed, not be part of a peep show.”
-And while we’re on the subject, here’s how bad it is to wear makeup at the gym.
+Find out how you can avoid COVID-19 at the gym.

 Don’t set up camp by the weight rack